sdgarrett98/pdsnd_github/README.md

 Udacity Programming for Data Science Nano-degree Github Project

 ### Description
 Allows a user to input filter options (city, month, day) in order to display relevant data and descriptive statistics about bikeshare data.
+Gender and Birth Year stats are only available for Chicago and Washington.

 ### Files used
 bikeshare.py